morgoe/yogaruka/home.md

 cover-image: home
 permalink: /
 announcement: 🎉 We’re opening a second location in Alexandria!
+h1: Strength and flexibility for everyday movers.
-h1: Yoga and functional movement in Russell Lea and Alexandria.
+subtitle: The best of yoga, pilates, and functional movement fused into challenging yet accessible group and private classes.
+Located in Alexandria, Russell Lea, and online.
 published: true
 ---